StratusFearMe21/dotfiles/README.md

 For both of these processes, the environment variables are only needed once, and upgrading is as simple as upgrading the package.

+### Does it work?

+Yes, I tested it on a fresh install of Artix and worked out all the kinks!